Twitter Slams Neil degrasse Tyson After He Compares Mass Shootings To The Flu And Car Crashes

 Just last week, Santino William Legan killed multiple people attending the Garlic Festival in Gilroy, California.
 Similar to reports about Saturday’s shooter, Legan left behind social media posts that show he may have been a white supremacist or at least sympathized with the racist movement.
 The final social media post Legan made prior to the July 28 shooting endorsed a book that has been widely tied to white supremacist hate groups and ideology.

-Clearly, Tyson’s tweeted was offense and tone death.
+Clearly, Tyson’s tweet was offensive and tone deaf.
 See the reactions below:

 Twitter Slams Neil degrasse Tyson After He Compares Mass Shootings To The Flu And Car Crashes was originally published on newsone.com